JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 # swagger-service-skeleton-tutorial

-The purpose of this tutorial is to use the excellent [swagger-service-skeleton](https://github.com/steve-gray/swagger-service-skeleton) from the brilliant and generous [@steve-gray](https://github.com/steve-gray) to create a working application API, or, at least to help show you how to do that.
-The swagger-service-skeleton is safe for use on Windows machines as there is no reliance on node-gyp (the problems with which apparently [have been recently addressed](https://github.com/nodejs/node-gyp/issues/629)).
+The purpose of this tutorial is to use the excellent [swagger-service-skeleton](https://github.com/steve-gray/swagger-service-skeleton) (now [forked](https://github.com/fastbean-au/swagger-service-skeleton)) from the brilliant and generous [@steve-gray](https://github.com/steve-gray) to create a working application API, or, at least to help show you how to do that.
+The swagger-service-skeleton is safe for use on Windows machines as there is no reliance on node-gyp (the problems with which apparently [have been addressed](https://github.com/nodejs/node-gyp/issues/629)).

 The Swagger service skeleton allows you to produce a web service without having to worry about most of the plumbing.
 It's use, though, does require some care and attention to detail to get it right.
 Helping you to get that right is what this hopes to achieve.

 You might want to use the Swagger service skeleton as part of a microservice, a complete nanoservice, a service in a service-oriented-architecture (SOA), or just to provide a RESTful (or stateful) API for a system.
 It's not limited to those things, but that's the target for it.
 It's not going to serve up your UI for you - it's not user facing.

-You may also like to look through the [tests](https://github.com/steve-gray/swagger-service-skeleton/tree/master/tests) in the swagger-service-skeleton repository.
+You may also like to look through the [tests](https://github.com/fastbean-au/swagger-service-skeleton/tree/master/tests) in the swagger-service-skeleton repository.

 ## What this is not